rm3l/rhdh-must-gather/deploy/README.md

 # Deploy using the default configuration
 kubectl apply -k deploy/

-# Or using the base configuration explicitly
-kubectl apply -k deploy/base/

 # Or directly from GitHub
 kubectl apply -k https://github.com/redhat-developer/rhdh-must-gather/deploy?ref=main
 ```